 Getting Around: The Lane Transit District serves Eugene and its surrounding communities.
 If you’d like to get around on public transportation, LTD is the way to go.
 Most of the places listed in this local guide can be reached by the Emerald Express (EmX) bus rapid transit system.
 For more information about LTD routes and schedules, see their website: https://www.ltd.org/. . . . . .
 In addition to the bus system (and the EmX), the PeaceHealth Rides network is very useful, as is the new all-electric “EmGo” which is a free shuttle around the downtown Eugene area.

-You can find more information on Eugene and surrounding areas through the Eugene, Cascades & Coast visitors bureau; they will have a table with information and handouts at the conference.
+You can find more information on Eugene and surrounding areas through this site created for us by the Eugene, Cascades & Coast visitors bureau; they will have a table with information and handouts at the conference.

 There are more direct flights to Eugene than you may think!

 Alaska Airlines **if you are a confirmed participant/registrant for PSA 2020, contact PSA for a 7% discount code on Alaska to/from Eugene or Portland**

 There are direct flights to Eugene from Denver (United), Las Vegas (Allegiant), Los Angeles (American Airlines, United, Allegiant), Oakland (Allegiant), Phoenix/Phoenix-Mesa (American, Allegiant), Portland (Alaska), Salt Lake City (Delta), San Francisco (United), Seattle (Alaska Airlines, Delta), San Diego (Allegiant) and Chicago (United)!

 Groome Transportation offers hourly shuttle service between Eugene and Portland airport, with fares starting at $45 one way.
 The trip takes about 3 hours, 15 minutes.

 Amtrak offers a discount if you book at least two weeks in advance–and the station in Eugene is two blocks from the conference hotel.